Line of sight

 When designing your system, you should attempt to ensure maximum line of sight,

-to guarantee the best video quality possible.
+to guarantee the best transmission range.

 However obstacles do exist and it is necessary to find a way round them.
 Every